bobby-payne/ncfwi/README.md

 # ncfwi
 ---
-This is an **unofficial** Python package that ingests hourly gridded netcdf weather data (temperature, wind speed, relative humidity, and precipitation) to calculate and produce hourly gridded Fire Weather Indices (FWIs).
+This is a Python package that ingests hourly gridded netcdf weather data (temperature, wind speed, relative humidity, and precipitation) to calculate and produce hourly gridded Fire Weather Indices (FWIs).
+Note that this package is **unofficial** and is not endorsed by NRCAN/RNCAN—it is purely for the purposes of my own research.

 ---